ACTL4001-T1-2022/github-showcase-page-eprv/vedant.md

 > While economic growth has been volatile and slow in the past, partly due to COVID-19, we believe that a variety of factors will be able to boost Rarita's economy closer to the global average.

 * 500M Doubloon Stadium Investment
-  * Stadium Location: East Rarita - Highest GDP contributions and likelihood of succefuil launch
+  * Stadium Location: East Rarita - Highest GDP contributions and likelihood of successful launch
 * Acheiving Top 10 spot in championship within 5 years
 * Decreasing influence of COVID-19 on Economy